thatstoasty/prism/README.md

 ## Usage

 WIP: Documentation, but you should be able to figure out how to use the library by looking at the examples and referencing the Cobra documentation.
-You should be able to build the package by running `mojo package prism -I .`.
+You should be able to build the package by running `mojo package prism -I external`.

 ## Examples